inclusive-design/wecount.inclusivedesign.ca/src/collections/initiatives/disability-bias-in-ai-powered-hiring-tools.md

 The co-design is structured in two required sessions and a third optional session on resume tips, which will take place over a period of three weeks, from 1-3 PM EST:

 1. Session 1 Creating Resumes: Wednesday, March 23, 2022
-2. Session 2 Creating Cover letters: Wednesday, March 30, 2022
+2. Session 2 Creating Cover Letters: Wednesday, March 30, 2022
 3. Resume Tips Seminar: Wednesday, April 13, 2022 (optional)

 The total time commitment is expected to be 4 hours for the co-design and 1-2 hours for the optional seminar.
 All participants will also receive [We Count micro-badges](https://wecount.inclusivedesign.ca/badges/).\